-Also on Saturday morning there will be fun-filled activities for the younger children, all entirely free including an assortment of circus equipment for them to try their hand, Maypole dancing, storytelling and a moth workshop!
+Also on Saturday morning there will be fun-filled activities for the younger children, all entirely free including an assortment of circus equipment for them to try their hand, hair garland making, storytelling and a moth workshop!

 If camping is not for you, why not try Glamping, or a local B&B, but if you turn up at Saturday lunchtime you've already missed half the festival!

 The campsite will open at 2pm on Friday 6th July.
 Please don't arrive any earlier as the site will not be ready and we will have to turn you away.

 Wristbands for Weekend ticket holders will be available from 2-10pm on Friday or from 9am on Saturday.
 The Tent Field is vehicle-free so you will need to carry your tents etc. from the adjacent Parking Field.
 Campervans and caravans are in a separate field, adjacent to the Tent Field.

 Our stewards' aim is for the campsite to run safely and smoothly for everyone, so please help them to do their job.
 Leave access lanes clear and be considerate when using the available space.
 If you take up too much room you may be asked to move to accommodate later arrivals.

 There is no limit on the size of your tent, so long as it is well-occupied (a 12-man tent with only 3 people will be a waste of space).